The Creativity of Text-to-Image Generation

-In the context of text-based generative art, the product-centered view of creativity is not enough to fully assess the human creativity involved in creating a digital artwork.
-The whole ``four P'' of creativity are needed to capture the extent of the human creativity involved in text-based generative art.
-In the this section, I motivate and illustrate this point with a case in which the product-centered definition of creativity fails to capture the full extent of the creativity involved in text-based generative art.
+In the context of text-to-image synthesis, the product-centered definition of creativity is not enough to fully assess the human creativity involved in creating a digital artwork.
+The whole ``four P'' of creativity are needed to capture the extent of the human and social creativity involved in text-to-image generation.
+In this section, I motivate and illustrate this point with a case in which the product-centered definition of creativity fails to capture the full extent of the creativity involved in text-to-image generation.

-Text-based generative systems have become exceedingly good at potentially turning any given textual input into a digital image with high aesthetic qualities, no matter what input is given.
-For instance, consider the following two scenarios: \begin{enumerate} \item A person takes a random snippet of text, such as words from an encyclopedia, and feeds the text to a text-based generative system. \item A person listens to music and types verbatim lyrics into a text-based generative system. \end{enumerate} In the latter case, the information passes through the person's perceptual system where it is, of course, subject to interpretation, misinterpretation, bias, and other conscious and unconscious processes.
-But assuming that the person correctly understands the music lyrics and merely transmits them to the text-based generative system, \textit{is this creative?}
+Text-to-image generation systems have become exceedingly good at potentially turning any given textual input into high-fidelity images, no matter what input is given.
+For instance, consider the following two scenarios: \begin{framed} \begin{quote} (1) A person takes a random snippet of text, such as words from an encyclopedia, and feeds the words to a text-to-image generation system. \\ (2) A person listens to music and types verbatim lyrics into a text-to-image generation system. \end{quote} \end{framed} In the latter case, the information passes through the person's perceptual system where it is, of course, subject to interpretation, misinterpretation, bias, and other conscious and unconscious processes.
+But assuming that the person correctly understands the music lyrics and merely transmits them to the text-to-image generation system, \textit{is this creative?}